stackbuilders/nuxt-utm/README.md

 yarn release
 ```

+For detailed information about the release process, please refer to our [Release Documentation](/docs/RELEASING.md).

 ## License

 <!-- NOTE: If you need a different type of licence, please check with the OSS team before changing it -->